HsiLucas/HsiLucas.github.io/_projects/2_project.md

 ## Project Overview

 A Fortune 500 med tech company is evaluating new eye care segments as potential areas for new growth.
-They’re a global leader in vision and are looking to leverage their vision expertise to build capabilities within the glaucoma market as a potential area of growth.
-They lack any high-potential glaucoma assets in the pipeline, but the market is an interesting adjacency given its high growth, high unmet need, and alignment with the company’s capabilities and growth leads.
-In particular, they are interested in the opportunity to potentially leverage their polymer capabilities within the glaucoma space, but also understand the opportunity in the glaucoma surgical space.
+The client is a global leader in vision and are looking to leverage their vision expertise to build capabilities within the glaucoma market as a potential area of growth.
+The client lacks any high-potential glaucoma assets in the pipeline, but the glaucoma market is an interesting adjacency given its high growth, high unmet need, and alignment with the company’s capabilities and growth leads.
+In particular, the client is interested in the opportunity to potentially leverage their polymer capabilities within the glaucoma space, but also understand the opportunity in the glaucoma surgical space.

 This 3-month project overview details the research process to evaluate the glaucoma opportunity and prioritize potential technology platforms: